bediger4000/lru-cache/README.md

 I wrote by data types rather than using standard library or package data types so that I could ensure O(1) operation.

-Creating the LRU cache sets up the buckets of the hashtable, sets n.
+Creating the LRU cache sets up the buckets of the hash table, sets n.
-The number of buckets in the hashtable should be about 1/10 of n.
+The number of buckets in the hash table should be about 1/10 of n.
 That would mean that a full cache (n items in it), if the hashing function is good, the chains of items would average a length of 10.
 That's said to be an optimal length.

 The doubly-linked list lets the cache keep track of the "least recently used" property.
-When a "get" operation finds an item in the hashtable, the code moves that item from somewhere in the doubly-linked list to the front of that list: it's the most recently used.
+When a "get" operation finds an item in the hash table, the code moves that item from somewhere in the doubly-linked list to the front of that list: it's the most recently used.